meodai/color-names/README.md

 ### API 🃏

-To make it easier to access the names, we offer a free and public Rest API that allows you to access all the color names and names from other publicly available name lists.
-You can find the full API code and documentation [in this repository](https://github.com/meodai/color-name-api).
+To simplify access, we provide a free and public REST API for all color names and other public name lists.
+Full API code and documentation are available [in this repository](https://github.com/meodai/color-name-api).

 #### API Example Call Usage